top of page

 3/4 tsp kosher salt, divided

-4 cups loosely packed fresh pea shoots, plus more for garnish, if desired
+4 cups loosely packed fresh pea shoots, plus more for garnish

 1/2 cup packed fresh flat-leaf parsley leaves